Elisabetta de Gambarini: Women in music

 As the eighteenth century progressed, the social class of the women who composed music and what they chose to compose changed.
-Whereas seventeenth century noble women wrote simple songs for their families and friends to perform, the daughters of musicians and composers gradually began composing in more ambitious genres: sacred and secular Cantata and cantatille, opera, ballet, Comic opera, and even Oratorio.
+Whereas seventeenth century noble women wrote simple songs for their families and friends to perform, the daughters of musicians and composers gradually began composing in more ambitious genres: sacred and secular cantata and cantatille, opera, ballet, comic opera, and even oratorio.
 We do know that many women were achieving musically during this time period.
 The greater participation of women in music, traditionally associated exclusively with men, is largely attributable to political and social happenings across Europe in the early to mid-eighteenth century.

 Significant and far reaching developments in music are also credited to the invention of the piano and its concomitant solo and chamber literature- which also played a decisive role in creating a musical climate conducive to a greater involvement of women as composers.
 The lied also attracted many female composers, resulting in many fine pieces of music written by women.
-From its inception the lied constituted a type of chamber music and as such fit comfortably in a domestic environment, a setting in which women had long been accepted as performers, in clear contrast to the public area, whose large scale Operas, sacred music and Orchestral music had been off limits to women.
+From its inception the lied constituted a type of chamber music and as such fit comfortably in a domestic environment, a setting in which women had long been accepted as performers, in clear contrast to the public area, whose large scale operas, sacred music and Orchestral music had been off limits to women.
 It is unclear if Elisabetta de Gambarini composed lied music; however, we do know that other female composers such as Corona Schröter and Maria Theresia Paradis were lied composers.

 Repertoire

 Elisabetta's Six Sets of Lessons for the Harpsichord are pleasant two-voice compositions (except for the March in Sonata IV, which is in three voices).
-In 1759 she published three sets of songs and harpsichord pieces between 1748 and 1750.
+In 1759 she published three sets of songs and harpsichord pieces written between 1748 and 1750.
 (Songs 1–4 are English, 5 is French, 6–12 are Italian.)
 They are short pieces, the longest being 53 measures, not counting repeats.
 The lyrics were based on moral lessons or classical allusions.
 Eighteenth-century concert programmes usually did not have consecutive pieces in the same genre.
 The forty minutes of music may also have been too short in length for an entire concert.
 Interrupting the music for the performance of songs or keyboard pieces may therefore have been a good solution.
 The word intermixed in the title of Elisabetta de Gambarini's Opus 2: Lessons for the Harpsichord Intermix'd with Italian and English evince many of the characteristics of vocal writing; a textual basis, compact range, strophic style, abbreviated length, and the absence of multi-movement structure.
 Like other pieces of this genre, her songs could be performed in a variety of ways: by voice, flute, keyboard, voice and flute together alternating segments.
 Her writing style was simple with uncomplicated keyboard writing, many being spirited and attractive.